torquebox/torquebox.org/news/2013-05-07-torquebox-2-3-1-released.md

 Scroll down for the complete list of issues fixed in this release.

+## Where's the torquebox-server gem?

+Unfortunately, we found out at the last-minute after pushing all other TorqueBox 2.3.1 gems that the torquebox-server gem is too large to upload to rubygems.org.
+It was not too large in the past and has not grown in size but rubygems.org has undergone a lot of changes in the last few months and one of those is apparently a decreased maximum gem size.
+We'll try to figure something out for future TorqueBox releases.

+**What this means is that torquebox-server users are stuck on 2.3.0 for now**

 ## Upgrading from 2.3.0

-Upgrading from 2.3.0 to 2.3.1 should be very straightforward - we worked hard to ensure only bug fixes made it into this release so no configuration or code should need changing.
+Upgrading from 2.3.0 to 2.3.1 should be very straightforward, unless you use the torquebox-server gem - we worked hard to ensure only bug fixes made it into this release so no configuration or code should need changing.

 ## Don't be a stranger!